Linux

 Check out the official [Docker documentation](https://docs.docker.com/engine/install/ubuntu/) for more information.

-Install the CUDA Toolkit using the following commands:
+Install the CUDA Toolkit 12.8 using the local installer:

 ```bash